 Capital One believes that a strong ethical corporate culture is a key element of sound and sustainable corporate governance practices, beginning at the top with senior leadership.
-The Board plays a critical role in supporting and overseeing Capital One's corporate culture and setting the "tone at the top" by adopting policies, codes of ethics, and a philosophy for hiring and compensation practices that promote ethical behavior, compliance with laws and regulations, including those pertaining to consumer protection, effective internal controls and risk management, and sound governance.
+The Board plays a critical role in supporting and overseeing Capital One's corporate culture, mission, values, and setting the "tone at the top" by adopting policies, a code of ethics, a philosophy for hiring, and compensation practices that promote ethical behavior, compliance with laws and regulations, including those pertaining to consumer protection and privacy, effective internal controls and risk management, and sound governance.
 The Company's governance and risk management programs also support a strong and sustainable culture in several ways, including through the governance framework, risk management program, ethics program, and talent management and compensation policies and practices.

-The Board and its committees have many opportunities to oversee and engage with management on the Company's culture throughout the year including through, among other things, (i) reviewing and overseeing Capital One's strategy, including by engaging in constructive dialogue with the CEO and senior executives on the alignment of the Company's culture with its long-term strategy during the annual Board Strategy Meeting (which is further discussed below under "Corporate Strategy"), (ii) reviewing and adopting employment policies, compensation plans and incentive structures that promote effective internal controls and governance practices and overall ethical behavior; (iii) reviewing and discussing with the Chief Human Resources Officer the results of associate engagement surveys (which include associate feedback on the Company's culture, mission, and values), associate retention and turnover rates, and the Company's diversity and inclusion efforts, and (iv) approving and overseeing adherence to the Company's Code of Conduct, and receiving regular reporting from the Chief Compliance Officer on the Company's ethics program and associate conduct.
+The Board and its committees have many opportunities to oversee and engage with management on the Company's culture throughout the year including through, among other things:

+- Reviewing and overseeing Capital One's strategy, including engaging in constructive dialogue with the CEO and senior executives on the alignment of the Company's culture, mission, and values with its long-term strategy during the annual Board strategy meeting (which is further discussed below under "Corporate Strategy") and periodically throughout the year; - Reviewing and adopting employment policies, compensation plans and incentive structures that promote effective internal controls and governance practices and overall ethical behavior; - Engaging with the Chief Human Resources Officer and reviewing and discussing the results of associate engagement surveys (which include associate feedback on the Company's culture, mission, and values), associate retention and turnover metrics, employment policies and benefits, and the Company's diversity and inclusion efforts and results; and - Approving and overseeing adherence to the Company's Code of Conduct, and receiving regular reporting from the Chief Compliance Officer on the Company's ethics program and associate conduct.